What’s the most important thing that happens in your pool — besides the annual Marco Polo tournament?

 Yes, We Said Chlorine

-Here at Neave Pools, we hear the same complaint over and over: People say they hate chlorine.
+Here at Neave Pools, we hear the same complaint over and over: People say they hate chlorine and they’d rather have chlorine alternatives.

 We know why.
 Commercial pools typically keep chlorine at high levels, causing burning eyes and faded swimsuits, so chlorine has a pretty bad reputation.